mwangiKibui/public-key-cryptography-in-js/index.md

 From above:

-1. David computes a shared key based on Viktoria's public key and h secret key.
+1. David computes a shared key based on Viktoria's public key and his secret key.
 1. David computes a one-time code.
 1. Get a plain text from David.
 1. Compute the ciphertext using the plain text, one-time code, and David's shared key.